Using SwiftUI Link for Navigation

 Code Explanation

-• VStack { ... }: Creates a vertical stack that arranges its children (in this case, links) in a vertical layout.
+• VStack { ... }: Creates a vertical stack that arranges its children, in this case links, in a vertical layout.

-• Link("Open Settings", destination: URL(string: "app-settings:")!): Creates a clickable text labeled “Open Settings” that uses a deep link to open the device’s settings.
+• Link("Open Settings", destination: URL(string: "app-settings:")!): Creates clickable text labeled "Open Settings" that uses a deep link to open the device's settings.
 This can be useful for navigating directly to system settings or specific app settings within the device.

 This setup demonstrates how Link can be used both for navigating to external websites and for leveraging deep links to enhance the interactivity of a SwiftUI app.